dreaHsot/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-@alx decided to grill me more on pointers, arrays and strings
+alx decided to grill me more on pointers, arrays and strings